Linda Eggert

 ‘Compensation and the Scope of Proportionality,’ Proceedings of the Aristotelian Society, Vol. 122 (2022): 358–368, https://doi.org/10.1093/arisoc/aoac001.

+Before taking up her current post, Linda was an Interdisciplinary Ethics Fellow at the McCoy Center for Ethics in Society at Stanford University and a Fellow-in-Residence with the Edmond and Lily Safra Center for Ethics at Harvard University.
+Linda was also a Technology & Human Rights Fellow with Harvard’s Carr Center for Human Rights Policy.
+In 2023, Linda was appointed to an Associate Professorship of Philosophy in the Faculty of Philosophy, which she will take up in 2024.
 Linda completed her DPhil at Oxford in 2021.
-Before joining the Institute for Ethics in AI, Linda was an Interdisciplinary Ethics Fellow at the McCoy Center for Ethics in Society at Stanford University.
-Before that, Linda was a Fellow-in-Residence at the Edmond & Lily Safra Center for Ethics at Harvard University.
-Since 2019, Linda has also been a Technology & Human Rights Fellow with Harvard’s Carr Center for Human Rights Policy.

-Linda enjoys teaching a range of papers, from Introduction to Moral Philosophy and Practical Ethics to Theory of Politics, the Advanced Paper in Theories of Justice, and the Ethics of AI and Digital Technologies.
-Linda has also taught at Apple University.
+Linda teaches a range of papers, including Introduction to Moral Philosophy, Ethics, Practical Ethics, Theory of Politics, the Advanced Paper in Theories of Justice, and the Ethics of AI and Digital Technology.